 And I am one of those people because I loved Ghostbusters.
 It was an early obsession for the younger version of myself, who could often be seen, post-viewing, running around his house catching ghosts, trap and all.
 But years pass and obsessions fade – not least because of that awful sequel – and viewing the original Ghostbusters nowadays I am struck by how it doesn’t quite hold up in my eyes, and may not be quite as deserving of the mass adulation it receives from the “community”.
 That same community has been happy to take part in and propagate a vicious sexism-induced war of words over Paul Feig’s reboot, that I have happily refused to take part in up to now.
 So, does Ghostbusters 2016 live up to 1984?
 Or is it as bad as some are gleefully hoping it will be?

-Having once been a firm believer in ghosts, Dr Erin Gilbert (Kristen Wiig), now seeking tenure at Columbia, tries to get her former friend and research partner Dr Abby Yates (Melissa McCarthy) to take down the book they co-authored on the paranormal.
-Gilbert finds Yates still investigating the existence of ghosts, now with slightly unhinged engineering genius Jillian Holtzmann (Kate McKinnon), and Erin is soon drawn back into the search for otherworldy phenomena.
+Having once been a firm believer in ghosts, Dr Erin Gilbert (Kristen Wiig), now seeking tenure at Columbia, tries to get her former friend and research partner Dr Abby Yates (Melissa McCarthy) to stop selling the book they co-authored on the paranormal.
+Gilbert finds Yates still investigating the existence of ghosts, now alongside slightly unhinged engineering genius Jillian Holtzmann (Kate McKinnon), and Erin is soon drawn back into the search for otherworldy phenomena.
 Along with New York history expert/metro booth operator Patty Tolan (Leslie Jones), the group sets themselves up as professional ghost control, and soon find themselves trying to avert an apocalyptic scenario.

 A few minutes into Ghostbusters, I was worried.
 Zach Woods’ stilted jokes to a tour group wondering through an old spooky mansion landed horribly and were timed with all of the panache of a beached whale, before a rather pedestrian horror sequence took us to the theme tune.
 I was settled in for what would have been the first Paul Feig film I’ve disliked.